evgenyneu/ShareImageDemo/README.md

 ## Image uploading extension for iOS demo

-This is an iOS demo app that shows how to create an extension for uploading an image to a web server.
+This is an iOS demo app that shows how to create a "Share" extension for uploading an image to a web server.

 THe workflow form the user's point of view: